chphuynh/Juanito-Prototype-2/README.md

-# Juanito-Prototype-2
+# Juanito-Protoype

-Prototype for Isometric Puzzle RPG for CMPM 170
+Prototype for Juanito the Nahualito: A CMPM 179 Project